Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 The return of that statement would hold all records from the listed fields.

-We can extend the SELECT command's capabilities using clauses for things like filtering, sorting, pagination, and more.
+We can extend the SELECT command’s capabilities using clauses for things like filtering, sorting, pagination, and more.

 It is possible to query multiple tables in a single query.
 But, in this section, we only perform queries on a single table.
 We will cover performing queries on multiple tables in another section.

 ### **Insert**

-To **insert** new data into a table, we'll use the INSERT command.
+To **insert** new data into a table, we’ll use the INSERT command.
 The basic syntax for an INSERT statement is this:

 Using this formula, we can specify which values will be inserted into which fields like so:

 ### **Modify**

 **Modifying** a database consists of updating and removing records.
-For these operations, we'll use UPDATE and DELETE commands, respectively.
+For these operations, we’ll use UPDATE and DELETE commands, respectively.

 The basic syntax for an UPDATE statement is: